Jaycso/jaycso/README.md

 🌱 Planning to study CS at uni

-🧑‍💻 Primarily code in Golang, and apparantly c#
+🧑‍💻 Primarily code in Golang, and apparantly python

 🏳️‍🌈 Shh